 Do you like him?

-We use 'do' to make a normal question in the present simple, but we don't use it in an indirect question because we only need Subject + Verb.
+We use do to make an object question in the present simple, but we don't use it in an indirect question - just use the normal positive (or negative) verb form.

-We use a similar structure to talk about questions when we don't actually want an answer.
+We use a similar structure with other expressions to talk about questions when we don't actually want an answer.
 For example: